OctopusDeploy/blog/blog/2018-02/kubernetes-rfc/index.md

 ![Kubernetes Apply Step](kubernetes-apply-step.png "width=500")

 The Apply command accepts a template (JSON or YAML).
 This is conceptually similar to how the [AWS CloudFormation](https://octopus.com/docs/deploying-applications/aws-deployments/cloudformation) or [Azure Resource Group](https://octopus.com/docs/deploying-applications/azure-deployments/resource-groups) steps work in Octopus.
-The Kubernetes template can be sourced from a package or configured directly in the Octopus UI.
+The k8s template can be sourced from a package or configured directly in the Octopus UI.

 ### Container Images